 Is International Dispute Settlement and Arbitration the right programme for you?

-- You are a qualified lawyer who would like to further specialize in the field or enhance your career prospects,
+- you are a qualified lawyer who would like to further specialize in the field or enhance your career prospects, or;

-- You have professional experience in the field
+- you have relevant professional experience in the field.

 The programme caters to those who are working in or would like to pursue a career in legal practice, international organisations, governmental institutions, international non-governmental organisations or in academia.
 You can follow the programme full-time for one year or part-time for two years.